Daedeross/Subterra/README.md

 ### Windows Deploy
 In Powershell reun `deplpy.ps1 -Tag [Tag Name]`.
 This will checkout the specified Tag (if it exists) and create a zip package ready to drop into a mods folder.
 The tag name is identical to the version number built.

+## License
+All files in the repository except artwork in the src/graphics folder are under the MIT License.

+&copy; Copyright 2016-2018 Bryan C. Jones